Geri Halliwell: 2004–2012: Passion, Ugenia Lavender, and Spice Girls reunion

+2012–2019: Return to music and second Spice Girls reunion

-In February 2012, Halliwell announced that the fourth album was being mastered.
-In August 2012, she reunited with the Spice Girls to perform as a quintet at the closing ceremony of the Olympic Games in London.
-This was the last Spice Girls concert to feature Victoria Beckham.
+In 2012, Halliwell returned as a guest judge on The X Factor at the Liverpool auditions, standing in for Kelly Rowland.
+In April 2013, the Nine Network announced that she would become the fourth judge on season seven of Australia's Got Talent replacing Minogue.
+In August 2012, Halliwell reunited with the Spice Girls to perform as a quintet at the closing ceremony of the Olympic Games in London.
 The group also teamed up with Jennifer Saunders and Judy Craymer to develop a musical based on the songs of the Spice Girls titled Viva Forever!, which opened on 11 December 2012.
 In October 2012, Halliwell made her first solo performance in seven years at the Breast Cancer Care, debuting a new track called "Phenomenal Woman".
-In January 2013, Halliwell claimed that she had decided to shelve the album she had finished to continue writing and recording, moving in a different style direction.

-On 5 September 2013, it was confirmed by Channel 9's NRL Footy Show (one of the longest-running shows in Australia) that Halliwell would be performing a world exclusive of "Half of Me", her first solo single in nearly eight years, at its grand final show.
-The performance took place on 3 October 2013, exactly one year after her last exhibition with new material at the Breast Cancer Care Show.
-On 12 September 2013, it was announced that the song "Half of Me" would be released exclusively in Australia, as part of a new deal with Sony Music Australia.
+On 3 October 2013, Halliwell premiered her first solo single in nearly eight years, "Half of Me", with a performance on Channel 9's NRL Footy Show grand final show in Australia.
+On 12 September 2013, it was announced that the song would be released exclusively in Australia as part of a new deal with Sony Music Australia.
 The single was released on 25 October 2013 and reached number 281 in the Australian charts.
-Halliwell then took to her official blog to write about her upsetting experience back in the music business and hinted of possibly retiring for good.
 On the grand final of Australia's Got Talent, she performed an acoustic version of the Spice Girls' hit single "Wannabe".